MicrosoftDocs/powerapps-docs/articles/functions/function-param.md

 ## Description ##

 The **Download** function downloads a file from the web to the local device.
-The user is prompted for a location to save the file.
+The user is prompted for a location to save the file.  **Download** returns the location where the file was stored locally as a string.

 The **Launch** function launches a webpage or an app.
 Optionally, this function can pass parameters to the app.

-**Download** returns the location where the file was stored locally.
-This string  can be passed to **Launch** in order to open the local file.

 The **Param** function retrieves a parameter passed to the app when it was launched.
 If the named parameter wasn't passed, **Param** returns *blank*.